technocake/SigmaPrototype/DOCS/sigma-api/fetchsearchdata.md

 ## Description
 Builds a search-able datastructure of the users maps and links and returns it to the client.
 This is meant to provide data for client-side searching.
-User is implicit implied through the session login.
+User is implied through the session login.

 ***